Smart2881/byb_project/README.md

-## Image Processing :
+## Created Mini Image Processing Project:

+### For the project followed these steps:
-* Import all the relevant libraries and tools.
+** Imported all the relevant libraries and tools.
-* Load the MNIST dataset.
+** Load the MNIST dataset.
 Use a library such as scikit-learn to access the dataset (from sklearn.datasets import load_digits).
 * Reshaped the image and plotted to show trainined images.
 * Split the data into train and test sets.
 * Added comments explaining the purpose of the train and test sets.